JoshDoody/joshdoody.github.io/_posts/2016-06-10-how-watching-shark-tank-will-improve-your-negotiation-skills.md

 * Would you stall for time to hear other offers?
 * Or would you counteroffer?
 If you *would* counter, what would your counter be?

 The more you do this, the better you'll get.
-You might anticipate that Kevin will suggest a venture debt deal with a payback period of 2 years at 7% interest.
+You might guess that Kevin will suggest a venture debt deal with a payback period of 2 years at 7% interest.
 Or you may think that [Barbara](https://twitter.com/barbaracorcoran) is interested in doing a deal, but only if [Robert](https://twitter.com/robertherjavec) and [Lori](https://twitter.com/LoriGreiner) will join her and they can get at least 10% equity each.
+And sometimes [Daymond](https://twitter.com/daymondjohn) will simply say, "I don't think you need my help." before dropping out of the negotiation.

 ## Phase 4.
 Anticipate how each Shark will feel about the other Sharks’ offers and deals